jjacke13/nixtropic/README.md

 > Yubikey-class hardware.
 Open silicon.
 Open SDK.
 Reproducible Nix builds.
 Daily-driver-tested.

 ## NOTE: THIS IS *NOT* PRODUCTION READY YET.
-BASIC FUNCTIONALITY HAS BEEN TESTED OK
+FIDO2 & OPENPGP smart card FUNCTIONALITY HAVE BEEN TESTED OK
 ## BUGS MAY EXIST AND CODE NEEDS MORE AUDITING AND TESTS

 ## Flash the dongle (TL;DR)